bvmensvoort/sketch-last-updated/README.md

 <br>

 # Releases
-## current
+## v1.3.0
 - Supports artboard title: `[artboard-title]`
-- The placeholders will be updated onDocumentChanged, after 5 seconds
+- Most placeholders will be updated onDocumentChanged, after 5 seconds
+- Only [size-bytes] and [autosaved] are updated onDocumentSaved
-- The document is no longer marked as changed after saving
+- The document is no longer marked as changed after saving (except when using [size-bytes] and [autosaved])

 ## v1.2.0
 - Marks document as changed on document change instead of selection change (finally).
 This will prevent unnecessary saves and might be a bit faster.